microsoft/dotnet/Documentation/compatibility/winforms-hdpi-changes-48.md

 - Improved the scaling of the RadioButton and CheckBox , when setting different styles on them and the DPI of the application changed.
 All changes made for this improvement are quirked under switch `DisableDpiChangedHighDpiImprovements`.

-__Improved scaling of Button control when application DPI changed__
-- Improved the scaling of the Button control when the DPI of the application changed.
-All changes made for this improvement are quirked under switch `DisableDpiChangedHighDpiImprovements`.
+__Improved scaling of Button control when application DPI changed__ All changes made in this area are controlled by the  `DisableDpiChangedHighDpiImprovements` switch.

 __Improved scaling of Font based controls when application DPI changes__ All changes made in this area are controlled by the `DisableDpiChangedHighDpiImprovements` switch.